-Just like a car, an iPhones value starts to drop as soon as you walk it out of the Apple Store.
-How much the price drops depends on a myriad of factors like how old the model is, cosmetic condition, network, storage capacity etc. All these factors can make trying to figure out a fair selling or buying price almost impossible for the average iPhone owner.
+Just like a car, an iPhone’s value starts to drop as soon as you walk it out of the Apple Store.
+How much the price drops depends on a myriad of factors like its cosmetic condition, network, storage capacity, how old the model is, and more.
+All these factors can make trying to figure out a fair selling or buying price almost impossible for the average iPhone owner.
 Luckily, you don’t have to.

 Why would we do that?
-We’re hoping that out of the thousands of readers who visit this page that a small percentage of them will decide they want to sell their iPhone to us.
+Well, we’re hoping that, out of the thousands of readers who visit this page, some small percentage of them will decide they want to sell their iPhone to us.
 How’s that for transparency?

-The true market value of pre-owned/used iPhones in the United States.
+The fair market value of pre-owned/used iPhones in the United States.

 If you’ve been googling “how much can I sell my iPhone for,” the following prices represent your model’s fair asking price, provided you’re looking to sell directly to an end-user on a resale marketplace like eBay, Swappa, or Craigslist.